Greginkansas/-openhab-openhab1wiki/openhab-Get-Snapshot.md

 ## Introduction

-If you are experimenting with the latest openHAB-snapshots, it can be quit annoying to download all nightly-packages, extract them, update all files and addons and copy/replace the configuration files, every time.
+If you are experimenting with the latest openHAB-snapshots, it can be quite annoying to download all nightly-packages, extract them, update all files and addons and copy/replace the configuration files, every time.

 To automate this process there are two shell-scripts for Linux available.